RedisInsight/Tutorials/README.md

 ## Manifest

-Manifest.json is not required and can be skipped, in the case of missing manifest.json, RedisInsight will:
+`manifest.json` is an optional file that describes the structure and behavior of Tutorials.
+If not specified, then RedisInsight will use the following logic:

-1. Take the Tutorial name from the .zip archive
+1. the tutorial name is defined based on the name of the `.zip` archive
-2. All the pages will have names the same as file names in the .zip archive
+2. Page names are defined based on the file names in the `.zip` archive
-3. The order of pages will be the same as in the .zip archive
+3. The order of pages is defined based on the order in the `.zip` archive

-If you would like to customize or prettify the archive name, page names, or the order, you can use the manifest.json.
+If you would like to customize or prettify the archive name, page names, or the order, you can use the `manifest.json`.
 This JSON file is described as simple [Objects](https://javascript.info/object) which represents tree node and might have children nodes inside.

-Manifest file should start with single Node and should have properties described below (it will be displayed as type "group"):
+The `manifest.json` file should start with single Node and should have properties described below (it will be displayed as type "group"):

 | Prop                    | Type     | Description                                                         |